Own-Data-Privateer/hoardy-web/tool/README.md

 Moreover, unlike all other sub-commands `mirror` handles duplication in its input files in a special way: it remembers the files it has already seen and ignores them when they are given the second time.
 (All other commands don't, they will just process the same file the second time, the third time, and so on.
-This is by design, other commands are designed to handle potentially enormous file hierarchies in near-constant memory.)
+This is by design, other commands are designed to handle potentially enormous file hierarchies in constant memory.)

 The combination of all of the above means you can prioritize rendering of some documents over others by specifying them earlier on the command line and then, in a later argument, specifying their containing directory to allow `mirror` to also see their requisites and documents they link to.
 For instance,